liumei2012/MIVConvertor/README.md

 ### Create the in folder and add the data
 After cloning, the repository directory is named tmiv.
 Inside the tmiv directory, create a new folder named in.
-If you are using the museum sequence, create a subfolder named B01 inside the in directory:
+If you are using the classroomvideo sequence, create a subfolder named according to the dataset code (for example, A01) inside the in directory.
 ```
-.\tmiv\in\B01
+.\tmiv\in\A01

 ```

-### Add the dataset to .\tmiv\in\B01
+### Add the dataset to .\tmiv\in\A01
-Place the dataset files inside the .\tmiv\in\B01 directory.
+Place the dataset files inside the .\tmiv\in\A01 directory.
 Ensure that the dataset filenames follow the required naming convention, such as:

 v0_depth_2048x2048_yuv420p16le.yuv
 v0_texture_2048x2048_yuv420p10le.yuv

 Reference: